 While from a public health perspective Luxembourg achieved neither spectacular success, nor significant failure, it can boast one of the lowest rates in Europe of people reporting difficulties in making ends meet and among the highest trusts in the national government.
 While the former might not be a surprise in a country with the highest GDP per capita in Europe, the latter is quite a success.

 In other social statistics, however, Luxembourg does not shine so bright.
 One of the most significant challenges encountered by the state during the pandemic were the anti-restriction and anti-vaccination protesters.
 With about a quarter of the population either very or rather unlikely to take the vaccine, Luxembourg did not top vaccine hesitancy charts in Europe.
 However, it experienced violent protests against COVID-related restrictions and vaccine mandates.
-At some point protesters began to target individual politicians, and chanted death threats toward the prime minister.
+At some point protesters began to target individual politicians, and chanted death threats towards the prime minister.
 The tensions ran high during the parliamentary debates too.
 When a man petitioning against the CovidCheck system in public buildings compared the system to Nazi regime measures, the Luxembourgish lawmakers left the building.

 Although most religious communities agreed that restrictions were necessary, they also had some words of critique towards their form.
 For example, the Archbishop of Luxembourg, Cardinal Jean-Claude Hollerich, criticised the government for being too blunt in imposing restrictions.
 Hollerich argued that churches were some of the safest places during the pandemic, both physically and mentally, provided that all safety measures were applied, as shown by scientific studies.
 Hollerich criticised the one-size-for-all approach of many European governments which closed all temples regardless of the type of worship in them.
 In his view, the closure of the churches accelerated the secularisation of Europe by 10 years.